Expanding Limits and Inspiring Lifelong Fitness through the Sport of Running

 You get out what you put in.
 SHOWING UP is half the battle!!!

 We believe the following fundamental guiding principles are most important at Verge in order to support our mission and uphold a positive and supportive environment and team culture for all to grow and have an enjoyable experience:

 * * *

 A common challenge we've encountered in working with challenged individuals or people with limited athletic experience is getting past the low expectations of the individual and/or the parents, and the misconception that running does not require practice.

 The magic of running is that the benefits extend far beyond athletic performance, and that everyone has the capacity to develop and grow.
-Developing aerobic and run fitness itself takes more than once a week or two, especially for teens and adults.
+Developing aerobic and run fitness takes more than once a week or two, especially for teens and adults.
 There is also a common conception that running is not a skills sport so it does not need to be practiced however, most of the people who come out to run with us have difficulties with focus and motor skills.
 Therefore, running most definitely is a skills sport; the most basic of them all.
-We spend time at practices working on focus and motor skills, including coordination, balance, and agility; and basic core strength.
+We spend time at practices working on focus; motor skills including coordination, balance, and agility; and core strength.